Tuyuhun invasion of Gansu

 erotic dance performed by two dancing girls.
 While the nomads watched the dance, Chai Shao attacked from the rear and defeated the Tuyuhun.
 The Tuyuhun suffered more than five hundred casualties over the course of the battle.

 Battle

-The Tuyuhun and Tanguts regularly raided Chinese settlements along the western Tang frontier.
-In 623, the Tuyuhun departed from their homeland in the pastures surrounding Qinghai Lake, known in Mongolian as Kokonur, and invaded Gansu.
+The Tuyuhun and Tanguts regularly raided Tang settlements along the latter's western frontier.
+In 623, the Tuyuhun departed from their homeland in the pastures surrounding Qinghai Lake and invaded Gansu.
 The Tang general Chai Shao was dispatched to defeat the nomads and prevent further incursions.
 The Tuyuhun held the higher ground and shot arrows against the encroaching Tang forces.